 This opinion is furnished to you in our capacity as counsel to Boston Properties, Inc., a Delaware corporation (the "Company"), regarding the Company's qualification for federal income tax purposes as a real estate investment trust within the meaning of Sections 856-860 of the Internal Revenue Code of 1986, as amended (the "Code").
-This opinion is rendered in connection with the registration on Form S-3 (the "Registration Statement") pursuant to the Securities Act of 1933, as amended, of the resale of up to 343,077 shares of common stock, par value \$.01 per share, of the Company by the holder thereof.
+This opinion is rendered in connection with the registration on Form S-3 (the "Registration Statement") pursuant to the Securities Act of 1933, as amended, of the resale of up to 2,170,864 shares of common stock, par value \$.01 per share, of the Company by the holders thereof, if and to the extent that the Company elects to issue such shares to such holders to acquire common units of limited partnership interests in Boston Properties Limited Partnership, a Delaware limited partnership (the "Operating Partnership"), which such holders may receive on conversion of their Series One Preferred Units in the Operating Partnership.